-A certificate of occupancy for the use of vacant land or a change in the character of the use of land, including the construction of tennis or paddle tennis courts, shall be applied for before any such land shall be occupied or used for any purpose except that of tilling the soil for the purposes of plant cultivation, as established in Sec.
-5C.1.9.B.
-(Plant Cultivation).
-A certificate of occupancy shall be issued after the application has been made, provided such use is in conformity with the provisions of this Zoning Code (Chapter 1A).
+A certificate of occupancy for the use of vacant land or a change in the character of the use of land, including the construction of tennis or paddle tennis courts, as herein provided, shall be applied for before any such land shall be occupied or used for any purpose except that of tilling the soil and the growing therein of farm, garden or orchard products; and a certificate of occupancy shall be issued after the application has been made, provided such use is in conformity with the provisions of this Chapter.

-4. Certificate of Occupancy - Contents
+4. Certificate of Occupancy - Contents - Filing Fee

-The certificate of occupancy shall state that the building or proposed use of a building or land conforms to the provisions of this Zoning Code (Chapter 1A).
+The certificate of occupancy shall state that the building or proposed use of a building or land conforms to the provisions of this Chapter.
 A record of all certificates shall be kept on file in the office of the Superintendent of Building, and copies shall be furnished, on request, to any person having a proprietary or tenancy interest in the building or land affected.
+A fee shall be charged for each original certificate of occupancy as established in LAMC Chapter 9 (Building Regulations).